With so much going on when moving home, it will be down to you to transfer the utilities when buying a house and this checklist will help you.

 Moving into a house with a prepayment meter

-There is also an issue for those who are moving into a house that has a prepayment meter because you need to arrange for a new top-up card or key to be sent to you before moving in.
+If you are moving into a house that has a prepayment meter you need to arrange for a new top-up card or key to be sent to you before moving in.

-You may also need to look into the reasons why a prepayment meter has been fitted and it may be because the previous occupant struggled to pay bills or they simply preferred paying with a meter.
+There are different reasons why a prepayment meter has been fitted, such as the previous occupant struggled to pay bills, or they simply preferred paying with a meter.

 Setting up gas and electricity in a new home